-2.1 These conditions apply to the submission to and exhibition of Works at the BE managed by the Exhibition Administrator and also apply to all other matter relating to the BE.
+2.1 These conditions apply to the submission to and exhibition of Works at the BE managed by the Exhibition Administrator and also apply to all other matters relating to the BE.

 2.2 Further specific regulations and fees are specified on the Website.

-3.2 Artists without a UK residence (known as ‘NETPs’ – non-established taxable persons) can find further details on ‘NETP’ status and how to register for VAT at http://www.hmrc.gov.uk.
+3.2 Artists without a UK residence (known as ‘NETPs’ – non-established taxable persons) have a responsibility to register and account for UK VAT with H.M.
+Revenue & Customs.
+Further details on ‘NETP’ status and how to register for VAT can be found at http://www.hmrc.gov.uk.
 Please note: the registration process can take up to 4 weeks.

-3.11 Joint Works, collaborations of two or more artists, must be submitted by one artist as a prime contact.
+3.10 Joint Works and collaborations of two or more artists are allowed but must be submitted by one artist as a prime contact.